Elopement Planning

 Step 6: Do all the Paperwork (Marriage License + Special Use Permits)

 It actually does not take very long to plan an elopement.
 Planning your elopement can take at least 3 months to organize your inspiration, budget, and vendors.
-We advise doing all of your paperwork 2 months away from your elopement day.
+We advise doing all of your paperwork 2 months away from your elopement day, especially in more popular locations like Yosemite and Olympic National Parks.

-Make sure to obtain your marriage license, book all accommodation and travel arrangements, and discuss fees and permits regarding your elopement venue.
+Your main to-dos is to make sure to obtain your marriage license, book all accommodation and travel arrangements, and discuss fees and permits regarding your elopement venue or location.

 For this elopement step, it’s important to know that every state has a different law about marriage licenses.
 In some states, like California and Colorado, for example, you can self-solemnize your marriage.